SchumacherFM/Magento-OptimizedBackendLogin/README.md

 ===============================

 * Sets the autocomplete html form attribute depending on the environment.
-* Disable the logo
+* Disables the logo
 * Setting custom background color
+* Disables Forgot your Password link

 This module is only for the Magento backend.
+All options are configurable in the backend configuration developer section.

 Installation Instructions
 -------------------------